 Check RAM And Its Speed On macOS

-You can check the RAM and its speed using two methods on macOS.
-Let’s see how.
+Here’s how you can check the RAM and its speed on macOS:

-2. Here you will be able to see the specification of your macOS and its hardware information under Overview.
+- Here, under Overview, you will be able to see the specification of your macOS and its hardware information.

-Just beside the Memory, you will be able to see the RAM storage and its speed or the frequency in MHz which in this case is 1600 MHz.
+Just beside the Memory, you will be able to see the RAM storage and its speed or the frequency in MHz.
+In this case, it is 1600 MHz.

-As you will select Memory, on the right side of this panel, you will be able to see the RAM information mentioned with the frequency or speed in MHz.
-It will show you all the RAM storage that is available in your macOS and its speed in the similar screen.
-That’s it.
+As you will select Memory, on the right side of this panel, you will be able to see extra RAM information including the frequency speed in MHz.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.